 Oftentimes, following a severe traffic collision, the victims are in such bad shape that thinking about anything other than getting better takes more effort than a person can muster.
-As Baltimore personal injury lawyers, Lebowitz & Mzhen, LLC, understand that victims usually cannot easily pursue monetary recovery for their medical costs and lost wages in the same way that a knowledgeable third party can; having an advocate on one’s side when going up against a large corporate entity such as an auto insurance carrier is often essential.
+As Baltimore personal injury lawyers, Lebowitz & Mzhen Personal Injury Lawyers, understand that victims usually cannot easily pursue monetary recovery for their medical costs and lost wages in the same way that a knowledgeable third party can; having an advocate on one’s side when going up against a large corporate entity such as an auto insurance carrier is often essential.

 One of the things that most people who have been injured in a car, truck or motorcycle accident fail to consider is the question of liability as it applies to the crash that put them in the hospital in the first place.
 While understanding the reasons for the accident is critical, it is the job of a skilled automobile accident attorney to help the victim’s cause by determining which party was liable for the injury accident.